danielsaidi/website_danielsaidi/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 ```

 Since snippets are so powerful and convenient, I decided to automate how my team
-shares Xcode snippets at work.
-It was really easy, since Xcode snippets are just
+shares these snippets.
+It was very easy, since snippets are just text files.
+The
-text files.
-Setting up and sharing a standard set of snippets therefore basically
-just involved setting up a shared folder with snippets files and writing a script
+setup therefore basically just involved setting up a shared folder with snippets
-that copies these files to the correct place.
+files and writing a script that copies these files to the correct place.

 For my personal hobby projects, I just added a snippet folder to a setup project
 that I have made public [here](https://github.com/danielsaidi/osx), then created
 a script that copies these files to the correct place.
-The script looks like this:
+It looks like this:

 ```bash
 #!/bin/bash